Dynamics of an internally actuated weakly elastic sphere translating parallel to a rigid wall: Introduction

-In this work, we use the method of reflections to analyse the wall effects on the dynamics of an elastic particle for two cases: first, when the gravity is aligned with particle velocity and second, when the gravity is in an arbitrary direction.
-The particle is considered as a weakly elastic sphere that translates parallel to a rigid wall.
-We model the particle using Navier elasticity equations and the fluid using the Stokes equations.
-An external point force and a point torque are applied to constrain the motion of the particle parallel to the wall as shown in figure \ref{fig:1}(a).
-This setup corresponds to a resistance problem, in which the forces and the torques required to achieve a specified motion are determined.
+The problem setup in the present analysis corresponds to a resistance problem, in which the forces and the torques required to achieve a specified motion are determined.
 Murata solved the mobility problem for a weakly elastic sphere sedimenting under gravity in an unbounded domain \citep{murata1980deformation}.
 In a mobility problem, the motion of the particle is determined for a given set of forces and torques \citep{kim2013microhydrodynamics}.
-The results from the mobility problem can be used to derive those of the resistance problem for a rigid particle.
+For a rigid particle, the results from the mobility problem can be used to derive those of the resistance problem.
 However, such a relationship need not hold for a deformable particle.
 For a deformable particle, its shape depends on the force distribution acting on it, which can differ between the mobility and resistance problems.
 Murata's results are for a specific force distribution that arises from the balance of gravity and hydrodynamic forces.
-However, the force distribution in our case is different, and therefore, we cannot use the results.
-We first analyse the motion of the particle in an unbounded domain as a resistance problem, and subsequently account for the wall effects using the method of reflections.
+However, the force distribution in our case is different, and hence, we cannot use his results for our analysis in an unbounded domain.
+Therefore, we first analyse the motion of the particle in an unbounded domain as a resistance problem, and subsequently account for the wall effects using the method of reflections.
 We use a theoretical approach similar to the one used in Murata's work, employing domain perturbation and series solutions for the governing equations of both the particle and fluid.
-The deformed shape we obtain for the first case differs from that obtained in Murata's work, due to the difference in the force distribution in both problems.
-Further, Murata's work uses Navier elasticity equations for modelling the particle while neglecting compressibility-induced density variations of the particle, whereas our work incorporates these effects.
-Our analysis of the unbounded problem in the second case reveals that hydrodynamic forces acting along the translational direction are modified by body forces acting perpendicular to the motion.
-The wall effects on particle dynamics are analyzed using the method of reflections.
+The deformed shape we obtain for the first case (gravity aligned with particle velocity) differs from that obtained in Murata's work, due to the difference in the force distribution in both problems.
+Our analysis of the unbounded problem in the second case (gravity is in an arbitrary direction) reveals that hydrodynamic forces acting along the translational direction are modified by body forces acting perpendicular to the motion.
+The wall effects on particle dynamics are analysed using the method of reflections.
 In the method, the disturbance velocity field generated by the particle’s motion in an unbounded domain is iteratively reflected between the wall and particle surfaces to satisfy boundary conditions on both.
-Reflections are carried out to obtain results up to $\textit{O}(1/H^3)$ and $\textit{O}(1/H^2)$ for the first and the second cases, respectively.
+Reflections are carried out to obtain results up to $\textit{O}(1/H^3)$ and $\textit{O}(1/H^2)$ for the first and the second cases, respectively, assuming $\alpha$ is of the order $1/H$.
+The importance of this assumption that simplifies the analysis is discussed in section \ref{subsec:grav_parallel}.
 Hydrodynamic forces due to wall effects generate a lift force away from the wall.
 We find that the point force balancing the lift is non-zero in the first case and zero in the second.
 Further, we find that the point torque is zero in the first case but non-zero in the second.